fullstackdeveloper007/SystemDesign/MicroServices.md

 - Fault Isolation
 - Scalability

-# Main component of Microsrvices
+# Core Characteristics

 - Service Independence
 - Domain Driven Design
 - API Commpunication
 - Technology Diversity

+# Main component of Microsrvices
-# Service Registery and Discovery: Cenralized system to discover each other
+- Service Registery and Discovery: Cenralized system to discover each other.
+AKS(Azure Kubernates Service),Eureka,Consul (for VM-based deployments)
-- API Gateway
+- API Gateway : It acts as a single entry point for client,Routing request to appropriate services and handle Authentication, Rate limiting,Logging
-- Load Balancer
+- Load Balancer : Distribute incoming traffic across the instances of a service to ensure high availability
-- Data management
+- Data management : EAch service manage its own database
-- Monitoring and logging
+- Monitoring and logging : Grafana and RealkStack,Azure Monitor,
 - CI/CD pipeline

-Here’s a clean, interview-ready flow with brief bullets:

----

 # 🔹 End-to-End Request Flow